vkrepkiy/vsc-text-tokenizer/README.md

 }
 ```

-#### **text-tokenizer.tokenCollectionPath**
+### **text-tokenizer.tokenCollectionPath**

-This option should be set up with the `text-tokenizer.tokenCollectionGetter`.
-It is used to watch file changes and update token list only when it is necessary.
+The option should be set up with the `text-tokenizer.tokenCollectionGetter`.
+It is used to extract tokens from some file and watch changes.

 - The path should be **absolute**.
 - If `text-tokenizer.tokenCollectionGetter` is set to the preset (e.g. `json-array`, `json-map`) the path should point to a valid **JSON** file.